KOST-CECO/KOST-Simy/README.md

 KOST-Simy
 =========

 The KOST-Simy application is used for Compare Images.
-At the moment TIFF, JPEG, BMP and the included JPEG-Files in PDF-Files are supported.
+At the moment BMP, JPEG, JP2, TIFF, GIF, PNG and the included JPEG- and JP2-Files in PDF-Files are supported.

 KOST-Simy, Copyright (C) 2015 Claire Roethlisberger (KOST-CECO).